sharktacos/OpenColorIO-configs/docs/VFXpulls.md

 ## On-set Monitoring

+On-set monitoring uses HDTV video displays to preview film cameras.
+However HDTV has far less dynamic range than a modern film camera.
+A typical display might have as little as seven or eight stops of range, while high-end cameras could have twice that many.
+This is mitigated by HDR displays, but these can be prohibitavely expensive for a low-budget film production.
+That means that judements are made based on viewing this on-set display.

-There are options from ACES product partners like [Pomfort LiveGrade Pro](https://pomfort.com/store/livegradepro/subscription/) for ACES on-set monitoring which enable filmmakers to view camera footage through an ACES transform.
+Modern  digital  cinema  cameras raw or log modes have a known mathematical relationship to  the  light  in  the  photographed  scene.
+ACES uses these exact transfer functions supplied by each camera manufacturer to bring it into the ACES color space.
+This is called an Input Transform.
+There are options from ACES product partners like [Pomfort LiveGrade Pro](https://pomfort.com/store/livegradepro/subscription/) for ACES on-set monitoring which enable filmmakers to view camera footage through an ACES Input Transform.
 There are however also otions for low budget productions as cinematographer Geoff Boyle explains in this talk at the International Cinematography Summit at the Academy of Motion Picture Arts and Sciences,

 <p align="center">
  <a href="https://www.youtube.com/embed/PGXwnMLT9YU?start=1694"><img src="img/vid.jpg" width=50%></a>
 </p>

-He has [a free set of LUTs](https://community.acescentral.com/t/luts-that-emulate-the-aces-workflow/1334) that can be used, either in-camera or in an external LUT box, to preview the base look in an ACES-based pipeline on a standard  Rec.709  monitor, so what you see on set is what you'll see in post.
-What's more the ACES workflow brings all major film cameras into the same ACES scene-referred space so the same scene, shot with different cameras, will look the same side-by-side.
+He has [a free set of LUTs](https://community.acescentral.com/t/luts-that-emulate-the-aces-workflow/1334) which includes Input Transforms for tons of cinematic cameras which can be used, either in-camera or in an external LUT box, to view your camera in ACES using a calibrated standard Rec.709 on-set monitor.
+This ensures that what you see on-set is accurately carried all the way through production and post.
 The LUTs come in two versions: standard ACES Output Transform, and a low contrast version.
 The low contrast version is the same as the [Neutral Look](tonemap.md) in this OCIO config.